Home

 Click to Enlarge

-The picture above (left, with yellow string replacing the stylish pink drive string) was taken during a trial of the weight/drive system.
+The picture above left (with yellow string replacing the stylish pink drive string) was taken during a trial of the weight/drive system.
 The temporary dial is paper, just taped in place for evaluation.
-The pictures above right show a practice case made from poplar, done to improve my (non-existent) woodworking skill.
-The clock isn't complete but it is getting closer, lots of little details left.
+The pictures above show a practice case made from poplar, done to improve my (non-existent) woodworking skill and the purchased chapter ring.
+Morning sunlight reflects off a tiled table in our living room and through the clock producing an interesting shadow on the wall.
+This shadow occurs for a couple weeks around spring solstice - leaves are still on the trees at fall solstice so no shadow then.
+This clock may never be complete... but it is getting closer, always a few little details left.

 Dr. Woodward's gearless clock design is novel in many ways.
 It is a modular design where the various functions are easily recognized and connect to other functions in a way that is ingenious but clear on careful inspection, leaving the observer with a "wish I'd thought of that" feeling as each facet of its operation is understood.
 Some of the connections between functions are made up of wires with counterbalance weights so gravity returns them to their default position - a most unusual implementation method in a clock.
 This design strips away the mechanical complexity of a typical clock, leaving the essential details implemented in an unconventional but very functional way; it's entertaining to watch it work and a challenge to understand the operating details.